Manson has endured as the face of evil for nearly 50 years

 Had Manson been executed, he might barely be remembered today, Guinn said.

-Instead, with a healthy assist from news coverage, he was able to capture the public’s attention every few years when he got a parole hearing or in the occasional interviews he granted in which he often put on his “crazy Charlie” act, crime experts say.
+Instead, with a healthy assist from news coverage, he was able to capture the public’s attention every few years when he got a parole hearing or in the occasional interviews he granted, in which he often put on his “crazy Charlie” act, crime experts said.

-“That’s the most frightening thing about Manson to me.
-I don’t believe he ever was crazy,” said Guinn, who spent more than three years interviewing Manson’s disciples and people who grew up with him.
-“Manson always knew the effect he was going for. … In a horrible, disgusting way, Charles Manson on his terms was a success story.”
+With the swastika he carved in his forehead plainly visible, Manson crossed his eyes to make funny faces, shouted theatrically and occasionally uttered gibberish.

+While he spoke earnestly about a troubled childhood and professed his innocence, he also made grandiose and odd remarks.
+He claimed in an interview that he created God and said they were best friends.
+He also said if he started murdering people, no one would be left but then, cryptically, said that his children were coming.